ramonjd/bash-it-out/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

-A WordPress plugin providing the slovenly with a countdown to pressure them into bashing out that word count.
+A simple WordPress plugin that provides the slovenly with the overbearing pressure they need to bash out that word count.

-Set a word goal, writing time, how often you want to be nagged and then **bash it out**!
+Set a word goal, writing time limit, how often you want to be nagged and then **bash it out**!
+Reach your word count goal before the count down!
+Impress your cat!

+== Installation ==

+1. Upload the `bash-it-out` directory to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. The annoying editor, who appears when you stop writing.
+2. The happy editor, who is happy when you reach your word count goals.
+3. The interface.

+== Frequently Asked Questions ==

+= What's the point of this plugin? =
+This plugin was a response to writer's block and laziness.
+Like me, some people need pressure to start writing.
+It doesn't matter what you write, the important thing is to start.
+Keep your inner editor in a cage and just bash at that word count!

+== Changelog ==
+= 1.0.0 =
+- Base functionality and illustrations
+- Create a new post when bashing one out
+- Load previously-saved posts
+- Client side countdown timer